 Roast Pork with apple sauce and seasonal veggies

-A true British classic and just perfect for Autumn.
+Roast Pork is a true British classic and just perfect for Autumn.
 If you'd like to use cider in this dish, you might be interested to know you can now buy alcohol free cider!
 See below for cooking times based on the size of your joint.

 - 1.25 kg pork loin on the bone